eweisenberg/prairielearn-guide/docs/installing-prairielearn-locally/windows.md

 1. Open PowerShell.
-Install Ubuntu in WSL2 using the command `wsl --install -d Ubuntu`
+Install Ubuntu in WSL 2 using the command `wsl --install -d Ubuntu`

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 If you don't have an account, create one using your UVA email.